 Mixed fortunes against the Hammers

-1962 - We beat West Ham United 2-1 at Anfield thanks to an Ian St. John brace, with Gerry Byrne playing his hundredth reds game.
-Johnny Byrne was on target for the visitors.
+1962 - We beat West Ham United 2-1 at Anfield thanks to an Ian St. John brace, with his second strike being the club’s 3,000th in top-flight football.
+Gerry Byrne played his hundredth reds game with Johnny Byrne on target for the visitors.

 1998 - We lost 2-1 at Upton Park in a Premiership fixture, with Karl-Heinz Riedle nabbing our consolation after John Hartson and Eyal Berkovic had put the Irons ahead.